Part 3 - Building a Model

 Now, we will create a Class diagram within the new Package.

-Click on the Package in the Project Browser then, from the Design ribbon's 'Diagram' panel, choose 'Insert'.
+Click on the Package in the 'Project' tab of the Browser window then, from the Design ribbon's 'Diagram' panel, choose 'Add'.
 The 'New Diagram' dialog will appear.

 The default name for a diagram is the same name as its parent Package; leave this as it is.